What is Browse Abandonment?

 Browse abandonment automation flows are highly effective and targeted.

-Let me know your experience with these mails?
+Let me know your experience with these emails?

 Do you hate receiving browsing emails or save them in your inbox for later action?